Rosuav/ThirdSquare/README.md

 no path zones need be added.
 It's only when a single trip would cost three or more zones that pathing really comes into it.

-* There will be 20 zones in the Melbourne region. *
+(Scale note: There will be 20 zones in the Melbourne region.)

 Oh great.
 Just awesome.
 Turns out that pathing interacts VERY badly with two other situations: duration tickets, and additional trips.
 The simplest and